tmfarrell/tmfarrell.github.io/_posts/2021-05-30-how_delegation_improves_orgs.md

 Why should this work so well?
 Because it mimicks the most powerful process known to man: evolution.

-The catch is that organizations must be diligent about carrying over the selection and copying parts (c and d).
-Biology does this automatically by way of reproduction/ replication, but organizations could have very bad documentation and learning practices.
+The important piece is that organizations need to be diligent about the capturing learnings and copying parts (c and d).
+Biology does this automatically in the form of DNA and by way of reproduction/ replication;
+however there's no guarantee that organizations have the right processes set up to do both of these well.
+This is one of the major responsibilities of leadership.